Bjorn248/graphql_aws_pricing_api/README.md

 * The graphqsl server
 * The data importer

+More specifically you might want to do `docker-compose up -d --build`.

+Once the database is running the importer script should initialize the database schema and data.

-Once the database is up you can connect to the mariadb cli via:
+You can connect to the mariadb cli via:

     docker-compose run db mysql -h db -p'prices123'

-Once the database is running, you can do an initial data import or update via:
+You can do an data import update via:

     docker-compose run importer /scripts/pricing_import.py

-Finally, you can run `docker-compose up server` to start the local server.
+You should be able to access the server from http://localhost:4000.
+Note that the server will not start up properly until the initial data ingestion, so if you are running `docker-compose up` for the first time you may have to wait a few minutes.
+Check the status via `docker-compose logs server`.
+If it outputs the message that Graphql is running at localhost:4000 you're good to go.

+Any updates that you make to the `server/` directory will automatically propagate to the container and the app will be restarted by `pm2`.